wwoast/moin-chess/README.md

 * Validate that the following files are owned by your webserver:
  * $MOIN/data/plugin/parser/Chess.py
  * $MOIN/htdocs/chess/*
-* Restart your WSGI/uwsgi environment
+* Restart MoinMoin's WSGI/uwsgi service

 ## Administration